 So, now you have your plant hardiness zone, how the sun rises and sets and the resulting shadows go, and what plants you have to work around.
 That’s your starting place, but there is one more thing you need to do.

-Take a soil sample.
-Your county extension agent can provide you sample bags which you can fill and send into your stage Agricultural School for analysis.
+For healthy plants, you’ve got to have healthy soil.
+A big part of your initial survey is to determine what kinds of soil you have to work with.
+Your county extension agent can provide you sample bags which you can fill and send into your state Agricultural School for analysis.
 You’ll want this base test to tell you what kind of fertilizers or additives you may need for healthy plant growth.
 Here’s a LINK to the details of how to do it.

 It’s a very inexpensive test (usually under $10) which will save you lots of money for unnecessary fertilizers and reward you with healthier growth so get going on this initial survey on your next yard day.